CAUCORASEKO/My_portfolio/README.md

     Navigate the Site: Explore different sections like Projects, About Me, and more.
     Crypto Trading Bot: Access the bot via the provided Telegram link.
     Tools Page: Find tools for analyzing the cryptocurrency market.
-    RSI Heatmap: The heatmap is accessible within the project at http://localhost:5173/.
+    RSI Heatmap: The heatmap is accessible within the project at http://localhost:5173.

 Project Structure

-plaintext
+lua

 |-- src
 |   |-- components